Have you been considering starting an email newsletter?

 Listen, my job is to make your life and business simpler.

-And sometimes, our clients are asking for something they think they need (in this case – social media/ads) –
+And sometimes (most times TBH), you’re asking for something you think you need (in this case – social media/ads) –Â

 But itâs going to add more stress and less enjoyment instead of ease (which is ultimately what everyone wants).